opensupporter/osdi-docs/README.md

 ### RESTful Reading of Data (rest-read)
 Reading of data, or querying resources, is done via traditional REST and Hypermedia practices.
 OSDI uses HAL for hypermedia and OData query language to give a rich and flexible way to express queries

-### Actions (actions)
-OSDI also allows a client to perform actions, sometimes known as scenarios or methods, when the scenario is 'action oriented' vs 'data oriented' such as singing up a supporter, recording a donation, or rsvping for an event.

-Certain common actions have been specifically defined to include any needed semantics to allow a client to perform an action in a single HTTP request/response.

 ### Direct Data Updates (rest-write)
 There will always be an unbounded set of scenarios such that defining specific actions for each would be impractical.
 For scenarios outside Actions, OSDI provides direct RESTful data access.
 By using the common RESTful operations, along with hypermedia, virtually any scenario can be accomplished.

+### Fuzzy Linking (fuzzy-link)
+Fuzzy linking allows a client to link two resources together by providing matching criteria rather than an explicit identifier.

+This can be useful in actions where the intent is to create a new resource, such as a donation, and either associate it with an existing Person or create a new associated Person resource.

+Which course of action to take is not known at the time of the request, and the client has little interest in researching the existence of Person.

 ## API Entry Point and linking